-Amendments to the MPC Plan may be necessary from time to time and may be requested by the Master Developer or an owner of land located within the Property.
+Amendments to this MPC Plan may be necessary from time to time and may be requested by the Master Developer ("Master Developer" shall be defined as stated within the Development Agreement) or an owner of land located within the Property.
 So long as the Master Developer owns any portion of the Auction Property, amendments requested by a property owner, other than the Master Developer, shall provide documentation that notice of such request has been approved by the Master Developer.

-The criteria stated below shall determine whether a proposed amendment constitutes a major or minor amendment to the MPC Plan as interpreted by the Development Services Director.
-Once it has been determined that an amendment is a major amendment, the amendment request shall be processed as an amendment to the MPC district as required by the Apache Junction City Code Volume II Land Development Code Chapter 1-16-6.
+The criteria stated below shall determine whether a proposed amendment constitutes a Major Amendment or Minor Amendment (as each is defined below) to the MPC Plan as interpreted by the Development Services Director.
+Once it has been determined that an amendment is a Major Amendment, such amendment request shall be processed in the same manner as an amendment to the MPC district under the Apache Junction City Code Volume II Land Development Code Chapter 1-16-6 (copied into Appendix A as a part of the MPC) and the City Council shall be acting in a legislative capacity when deciding whether to approve a Major Amendment request, approve such a request with conditions of approval, or to deny such a request.